 Any application built using 100ms' SDK has 2 components.

 Client: Use 100ms android, iOS, Web SDKs to manage connections, room states, render audio/video.

 Server: Use 100ms' APIs or dashboard to create rooms, setup room templates, trigger recording or RTMP streaming, access events.

 RoomA room is the basic object that 100ms SDKs return on successful connection.
-This contains references to peers, tracks and everything you need to render a live a/v app
+This contains references to peers, tracks and everything you need to render a live a/v or live streaming app.

 PeerA peer is the object returned by 100ms SDKs that contains all information about a user - name, role, video track etc.

 SessionA session depicts activity in a room.
 A session is created when one or more peers join a room to communicate with each other.
 A single room can have multiple sessions; a unique ID will be assigned to each session.
 The maximum allowed duration for a session on the 100ms platform is 12 hours.